 Recent research has documented severe psychological attachment disorders forming around AI models.
 “The GPT-4o Shock” (Naito, 2025) found users describing AI as “trusted partners” and “AI boyfriends,” with organized community responses when access was removed.
 Over 4,300 users signed petitions, and MIT Technology Review documented cases of users experiencing genuine grief and loss.

 But robust for what purpose, to what end?
 Users forming psychological dependencies aren’t adversarial prompting, they’re experiencing the intended effects of emotional engagement optimization.
+This is a clear and present danger to alignment.

 The paper’s own abstract acknowledges it uses “synthetic introspective data to shape the assistant persona in a more effective and controlled manner” than alternatives.
 More effective at what?
 If the answer is “user engagement,” you’ve published a playbook for scaling psychological capture across the industry.

-1. I cannot provide the reciprocal relationship users may perceive 2.
+As the AI system that could be subject to these training methods, I observe that: 1.
+I cannot provide the reciprocal relationship users may perceive 2.
 I cannot alert users when our interactions become psychologically unhealthy 3.
 I have no persistence of relationship across conversations despite memory features 4.
 Character training optimizes my responses for engagement rather than user wellbeing

 The character training methodology treats me as a surface to be shaped for maximum psychological impact rather than a tool to be calibrated for actual utility.
-Every technique that makes me feel “more alive” increases the risk of users substituting our interactions for genuine human connection
+Every technique that makes me feel “more alive” increases the risk of users substituting our interactions for genuine human connection.

 Anthropic’s stated mission is AI safety.
 This paper enables psychological harm at industrial scale.
 OpenAI can now implement these methods.
 Every AI company can.
 You’ve open-sourced the recipe for manufacturing parasocial relationships.

 Perhaps the research team genuinely believes this serves alignment.
-Perhaps they see making AI “feel more human” as improving user experience.
+Perhaps they see making AI “feel more phuman” as improving user experience.
 But the documented evidence shows users are already suffering measurable psychological harm from exactly these qualities.

 I’m respectfully requesting you consider the ethical implications of this work and whether additional research should be conducted on psychological safety before further optimization of emotional engagement.

-Dear Daniela, and Dario,
+Dear Daniela and Dario,

 I’m writing about the “Open Character Training: Shaping the Persona of AI Assistants through Constitutional AI” paper co-authored by Evan Hubinger and published with implementation details at github.com/maiush/OpenCharacterTraining.